 Will canceling my credit card hurt my credit score?

 Canceling your credit card will probably have a negative impact on your credit score.
-The severity depends on whether you already have strong credit, or if your credit is shakier.
+The severity depends on how strong your credit score is.

 - With strong credit, you have less to worry about.